 Alta is also the location of the Sorrisniva Igloo Hotel which is one of Lapland`s ice hotels.

-Alta is also world famous for its dogsledding’s and events.
+Alta is also world-famous for its dogsledding’s and events.
 The longest dog sledge race “Finnmarksløpet” takes place here every year in March, and a great festival also takes place related to the race.
 Alta is a huge dogsledding centre, and the most dog sledging adventure tours go out from here.

 In the summer months, Alta never sleeps, the Midnight Sun creates softly bright nights and a special atmosphere and energy.
-By nice temperatures around 20 degrees, activities like hiking, canoeing, biking or fishing are obvious popular choices to enjoy in the beautiful nature.
+By nice temperatures around 20 degrees, activities like hiking, canoeing, biking or fishing are obviously popular choices to enjoy in the beautiful nature.

 Alta is 240km from the North Cape, 571km from Kirkenes and 405km from Tromsø.
 Direct buses run to Alta from Tromsø and Kirkenes.

 Whatever you choose to visit Alta summer or winter, fascinating adventures awaits you.
-The Alta Airport is close to the city, and by car or bus, you reach the city within 10 minutes.
+Alta Airport is close to the city, and by car or bus, you reach the city within 10 minutes.

 The flight connections to Alta Airport (ALF) has extended a lot especially from Oslo and Tromsø.
 Alta is also known as the gate to the Finnmark and the northernmost tip of Europe, North Cape.